 Diagnosing Autism in Dogs

 Since more research is needed, there is no definitive test to identify whether or not a dog has autism.
-The most a veterinarian or behavior specialist can say is a dog may have autism if your dog displays unusual behavior.
+The most a veterinarian or behavior specialist can say is a dog may have autism if your dog displays unusual behavior that may represent traits of a dog with autism.
 The veterinarian will take a look at the dog's history and may refer you to a canine behaviorist to dig deeper.
 A canine behaviorist will compare your dog's behavior to normal behavior for this breed.
 However, it is important to understand not all professionals agree dogs can have autism.

 Managing Canine Autism